OpenBMB/RepoAgent/README.md

 language: en # Two-letter language codes (ISO 639-1 codes), e.g. `language: en` for English.
 Refer to Supported Language for more languages.
 ```

-## Run AI_doc
+## Run RepoAgent

-Enter the root directory of AI_doc and type the following command in the terminal:
+Enter the root directory of RepoAgent and type the following command in the terminal:
 ```
 python -m ai_doc.runner
 ```

-If it's your first time generating documentation for the target repository, AI_doc will automatically create a JSON file maintaining the global structure information and a folder named Markdown_Docs in the root directory of the target repository for storing documents.
+If it's your first time generating documentation for the target repository, RepoAgent will automatically create a JSON file maintaining the global structure information and a folder named Markdown_Docs in the root directory of the target repository for storing documents.

 The paths of the global structure information json file and the documentation folder can be configured in `config.yml`.